rizitis/rizitis.github.io/slackware/who-fork-my-fork.md

 The funny thing was that **none** i repeat **NONE** was using gnome as main DE, haha! <br>
 Even me was xfce4 since 1337 and *rearly* gnome DE user.<br>

-Things developed ανδ οne day we decided to share roles and let everyone take on something, and where someone needs help, let them say so!<βρ>
+Things developed and οne day we decided to share roles and let everyone take on something, and where someone needs help, let them say so!<br>
 1. So someone else took the build for Slackware 15.0 and also uploaded all the packages to SBo.
 2. Another the Slackware-current
 3. Another the gnome live iso and aarch64 <br>